A-I-Research-Facility/Deep-Learning-examples/prog2/README.md

         y.append(label)

 ***
-💢 We can't pass a list to neural network so we need to convert X to a numpy array.
+💢 We can't pass a list to neural network so we need to convert X to a numpy array. <br>

-    X = np.array(X).reshape(-1, IMG_SIZE, IMG_SIZE, 1)  # the first argument of reshape defines how many features we have
-                                                        # -1 represents "any number", thus there can be any number of features
-                                                        # and we are not concerned about it.
-The last argument defines the number
-                                                        # of colours, so, '1' stands for grayscale.
-If it were rgb, we would have
+In the below command, the first argument of reshape defines how many features we have -1 represents "any number", thus there can be any number of features and we are not concerned about it.
+The last argument defines the number of colours, so, '1' stands for grayscale.
+If it were rgb, we would have written '3'.

-                                                        # written '3'
+    X = np.array(X).reshape(-1, IMG_SIZE, IMG_SIZE, 1)

 ***
 💢 We don't wan't to rebuild the dataset multiple times.
 In this program we are working with a